ExplorerZhyuxin/MSICKB/README.md

-# MSICKB analysis
+# MSICKB

-This repository contains analysis scripts and data files associated with the MSICKB study.
+This repository provides analysis scripts and processed data files associated with the MSICKB study.

 ## Resources